Abatement

 Age of majority is 18 in England and Wales—the age when you legally become an adult with full rights to make a [will](/glossary/will), inherit property directly, and enter into binding contracts.

-Agricultural Property Relief (APR) is an inheritance tax relief that reduces or eliminates tax on qualifying farmland, farm buildings, and farmhouses when passed to beneficiaries, helping keep family farms intact.
+Agricultural Property Relief (APR) is an [inheritance](/glossary/inheritance) tax relief that reduces or eliminates tax on qualifying farmland, farm buildings, and farmhouses, helping keep family farms intact.

 The Annual Exemption is the £3,000 allowance each person can give away each tax year (6 April to 5 April) without those gifts being added to their [estate](/glossary/estate) for inheritance tax purposes.